bproai/pieverse-desktop/README.md

 - Transfer data between MySQL and SQLite.
 - Intuitive SQL query interface with results display.
 - Designed to keep your data secure, accessible, and in a system-approved location.
+- Support for Q&A data storage and retrieval.

 ### 🌐 API & External Connectivity
 - A RESTful API that supports prompt management and external integrations.
 - Configurable settings to tailor API functionality to your needs.
 - Cross-origin resource sharing (CORS) support and secure connectivity options.
 - Start/stop service controls.
+- Health check endpoints.

+### 📸 Screenshot & Media Utilities
+- Cross-platform screenshot capabilities.
+- Support for capturing the current window or full screen.
+- Clipboard integration for quick sharing.
+- File-based saving with organized folder structure.
+- Audio recording capabilities for AI interactions.

 ## 🎥 Demo and Showcase